Azure-Samples/azure-samples-python-management/samples/resources/README.md

 If the script starts with `disable_***.py`, it means that it is unavailable now.

-The sample files do not have dependency each other and each file represents an individual end-to-end scenario.
-Please look at the sample that contains the scenario you are interested in
+Each file is a separate code sample that no dependency on other files.
+You can look at whichever code sample you're interested in

 ## Resources